PRODUCTION AND CHARACTERIZATION OF CURDLAN FROM AGROBACTERIUM SP.HTML Full Text

-Sample Collection: Root nodules were collected from the different locality of Coimbatore and Palakkad carefully without disturbing the nodules and preserved in the carry bags routinely.
+Sample Collection: Root nodules of leguminous plants such as ground nut and pea plants were collected from the different locality of Coimbatore and Palakkad carefully without disturbing the nodules in Ziplock bags and brought to laboratory for further research.

 Isolation of Agrobacterium sp. and Screening for the Curdlan Production: Root nodules were washed under running tap water to remove the excess soil, and surface sterilized with 1% mercuric chloride solution 10.
 Sterilized nodules were carefully handled with sterile forceps and pressed under the two sterilized glass slide to extract the fluid inside the nodules.
 The extract was streaked on the sterile yeast extract mannitol agar plates, with sterilized loops 11.
 Isolated organisms were inoculated into a yeast extract mannitol agar containing Aniline Blue reagent 12.

 Characterization of Positive Agrobacterium sp.: Agrobacterium isolates characterized by congo red test 13, growth on 3-ketolactose test, citrate utilization test, hofer’s alkaline broth 14, and growth in glucose peptone agar 15.